JavaScript's Math.random()

 Xorshift128+

-According to the V8 dev blog, the algorithm looks a little like this:
+According to the V8 dev blog, the engine implementation was illustrated with this C++ code:

 Bitwise Operators